HDI-Project/ATM/README.md

     Judgment metric (f1): 0.536 +- 0.067
     Best so far (learner 21): 0.716 +- 0.035
    ```
    Occassionally the worker will throw an error when it can't learn a classifier due to erroneous settings.
 The errors are logged in the database.
 The worker however moves on to trying the next classifier.
-And that's it!

 You can break out of the worker with Ctrl+C and restart it with the same command; it will pick up right where it left off.
-You can also start multiple workers at the same time in different   terminals to parallelize the
-   work - by simply calling the above command again.
-When all 100 learners in your budget have been computed, all workers will
+You can also start multiple workers at the same time in different   terminals to parallelize the work by calling the above command again.
+When all 100 learners in your budget have been computed, all workers will exit gracefully.
-   exit gracefully.

 ## Customizing config settings, and running on your own data